Supporting Partners Across the A.T. Landscape

 What is the Wild East Action Fund?

-Please download the program criteria, linked below, for detailed information about these two funding opportunities.
+Please download the program overview, linked above, for detailed information about the grant program and each of the grant categories.

-The Wild East is another name for the A.T.
-Landscape.
 We believe the A.T. is both the backbone AND heart of a large, connected landscape that is vital to all forms of life.
-The Wild East is inclusive of all values that make the A.T. so exceptional: values like natural resources, history and culture, scenic views, recreation opportunities, and unique towns and communities.
+The A.T.
+Landscape is inclusive of all values that make the A.T. so exceptional: values like natural resources, history and culture, scenic views, recreation opportunities, and unique towns and communities.

 Who is eligible for the Wild East Action Fund?